Sound Limiters at Wedding Venues (Ultimate Guide for Couples, Bands & Venues)

 This can change depending on the size of the line-up, the style of band and the type of instrumentation used.

 Is 90 decibels loud enough for a wedding?

 When sound limiters are installed for anything below 100db, bands and performers have to start altering their performances and set up to work within the limits.
 There are bands that can work with a sound limiter of 90db, but there will be a noticeable difference in energy and sound.

 Sound limiter advice for couples

-So, you’ve spent ages looking at venues, trying to find the perfect space in the right part of the country for the most important day of your life.
+So, you’ve spent ages looking at wedding venues in Cheshire and beyond, trying to find the perfect space in the right part of the country for the most important day of your life.
 Let alone going into the cost and availability, finding a wedding venue is probably one of the hardest parts of planning your wedding.

 Nothing else can be chosen or decided on until you’ve found that party palace or festival themed wonderland.

 You’re set on a beautiful barn in the middle of nowhere, but then you’re told they have a sound limiter!
 “But don’t worry, we have lots of bands play here, it’s never a problem!”.
 We do hear this story a lot, but of course it’s not the case with all venues.
 Many are very upfront, honest and helpful about this sort of thing.